Former Westmoreland County sheriff's retrial set for March

 Held argued there was insufficient evidence to warrant another trial and another prosecution should be barred.

-Senior Judge Timothy Creany rejected that defense argument and the Pennsylvania Superior Court ruled last year it did not have jurisdiction to rule on the merits of Held's appeal since the prosecution was still ongoing in Common Pleas Court.
+Senior Judge Timothy Creany rejected that defense argument, and the Pennsylvania Superior Court ruled last year it did not have jurisdiction to rule on the merits of Held's appeal because the prosecution was still ongoing in Common Pleas Court.
 In August, the state's Supreme Court refused to hear the appeal.

 Creany ordered jury selection for the retrial to begin March 21, according to a court order filed on Wednesday.